-Get The Holiday Aisle Chapel pine artificial Christmas tree starting at $249 at Wayfair.
+Get The Holiday Aisle Chapel pine tree starting at $199.99 at Wayfair.

 What to Consider When Choosing an Artificial Christmas Tree

-While it’s easy to assume that all artificial Christmas trees offer similar performance, a number of factors affect their functionality.
-Keep reading to learn about several of the most important features to consider when choosing the most realistic artificial Christmas tree for the home.
+When shopping for a Christmas tree, it’s easy to assume they all offer similar performance, but a number of factors affect their functionality.
+Keep reading to learn about several of the most important features to consider when choosing the most realistic artificial tree for your home.

 Size and Shape

-Artificial Christmas trees come in a wide range of sizes, from tiny tabletop models to towering options for homes with high ceilings.
+Artificial trees come in a wide range of sizes, from tiny tabletop models to towering options for homes with high ceilings.
 Measure the space before purchasing a tree to establish the right size for your home.
-Because the standard ceiling height in the United States is 8 feet, the most popular Christmas tree size is 7.5 feet.
-In many cases, this guide lists the details for the 7.5-foot option for consistency.
+Because the standard ceiling height in the United States is 8 feet, the most popular tree size is 7.5 feet.
 Artificial trees also vary in shape.
-Tall, thin trees typically work best for small spaces, while fuller trees often look more realistic.
+Tall, thin trees typically work best for small spaces, while fuller trees often have a more realistic appearance.